dominikapetru/dominikapetru/README.md

 Besides Python, I have knowledge of MySQL and MongoDB.
 Also my designer’s skills HTML5, CSS3 and Adobe Creative Suite have proven very useful for fetching and representing data.

 From Girona - Spain, born in Czech Republic, also lived in the UK and Sweden.
+Driven by curiosity and agility with empathy and ability to develop relationships.
 </p>